argonautica/sorting-algorithms/README.md

 # Sorting Algorithms
-_Sorting algorithms implemented in different languages (for hacktoberfest 😃)._
+_Sorting algorithms implemented in different languages (for hacktoberfest 😃).
+This repository is open to everyone.
+Feel free to add any sorting algorithms.
+The instructions for how to contribute to this repo are down below._

 ## List of Algorithms ⌨️
 * [C++](#c++)